 This was our last stop to stock up the car with local goodies before our drive back to Paris.
 There are 40 markets in Lyon but you can’t come to the gastronomic French capital without a visit to Les Halles de Lyon – Paul Bocuse.

 It’s the crème de la crème of best producers under one roof, highlighting local specialities from charcuterie, pâtés, poulet Bresse free-range chickens, and rows and rows of cheese; freshwater fish and quenelles; to chocolate, bonbons and patisseries from the finest Lyonnais pastry chefs and chocolate makers.
 Don’t despair if you don’t have room to bring anything home: stop for a bite at one of the welcoming stalls for a plate of oysters or quenelles.

 We stayed at the Hotel Metropole.
 Although many reviews say that it’s a bit out of town (Caluire-et-Cuir), we found it so easy just to jump on a 40 bus that whisks you into the centre of town (Bellecour) in about 15 minutes.
 Tickets can be purchased directly from the driver or better still, buy a carnet of tickets at any metro station in the centre of town.

-By renting a couple of studios for 2, we purposely didn’t have breakfast at the hotel, so we were free agents to organise breakfast with traditional treats from Lyon’s best bakeries and pastry shops.
-Speaking of which, watch out for my next post on this sweet subject, as this merits its very own write-up!
+By renting a couple of studios for 2, we purposely didn’t have breakfast at the hotel, so we were free agents to organise breakfast with Lyon’s traditional pastries and sweet treats. from Lyon’s best bakeries and pastry shops.
+Speaking of which, read my next post on Lyon’s best bakeries and patisseries.